rproepp/spykeviewer/doc/source/installation.rst

 The master branch (selected by default) always contains the current stable version.
-If you want the latest development version (not recommended unless you need some features that do not exist in the stable version yet), select the development branch.
+If you want the latest development version (not recommended unless you need some features that do not exist in the stable version yet), select the develop branch.
 You can download the repository from the GitHub page or clone it using git and then install from the resulting folder::

 $ python setup.py install